Reizeron/High-Rock-Zero/content/Books/Before the Ages of Man.md

 When Magic (Magnus), architect of the plans for the mortal world, decided to terminate the project, the Gods convened at the Adamantine Tower (Direnni Tower), the oldest known structure in Tamriel) and decided what to do.
 Most left when Magic did.
 Others sacrificed themselves into other forms so that they might Stay (the Ehlnofey).
 Lorkhan was condemned by the Gods to exile in the mortal realms, and his heart was torn out and cast from the Tower.
 Where it landed, a Volcano formed.
 With Magic (in the Mythic Sense) gone, the Cosmos stabilized.
 Elven history, finally linear, began (ME2500).

-The Merethic Era
+###### The Merethic Era
-The Merethic Era was figured by early Nord scholars as a series of years numbered in reverse order backward from their 'beginning of time' -- the founding of the [[Camoran Dynasty]], recorded as Year Zero of the First Era.
+The Merethic Era was figured by early Nord scholars as a series of years numbered in reverse order backward from their 'beginning of time' -- the founding of the Camoran Dynasty, recorded as Year Zero of the First Era.
 The prehistoric events of the Merethic Era are listed here with their traditional Nordic Merethic dates.
 The earliest Merethic date cited by King Harald's scholars was ME2500 -- the Nordic reckoning of the first year of time.
 As such, the Merethic Era extends from ME2500 in the distant past to ME1 -- the year before the founding of the Camoran Dynasty and the establishment of the White Gold Tower as an independent city-state.

 According to King Harald's bards, ME2500 was the date of construction of the Adamantine Tower on Balfiera Island in High Rock, the oldest known structure of Tamriel.
 (This corresponds roughly to the earliest historical dates given in various unpublished Elvish chronicles.)